 The range can be defined as the difference between the largest value and the smallest value.

-(D) How does mental ability scales differ from IQ test?
+(D) How do mental ability scales differ from IQ test?

 Answer: